Trump accuses Biden of causing a border 'bloodbath' as he escalates his immigration rhetoric

-Trump, who has accused migrants of "poisoning the blood of the country" and vowed to launch the largest domestic deportation operation in the nation's history if he wins a second term, accused Biden of allowing a "bloodbath" that was "destroying the country."
-In Michigan, he referred to immigrants in the U.S. illegally suspected of committing crimes as "animals," using dehumanizing language that those who study extremism have warned increases the risk of violence.
+Trump, who has accused migrants of "poisoning the blood of the country" and vowed to launch the largest domestic deportation operation in the nation's history if he wins a second term, said Biden was allowing a "bloodbath" that was "destroying the country."
+In Michigan, he referred to people in the U.S. illegally who are suspected of committing crimes as "animals," using dehumanizing language that those who study extremism have warned increases the risk of violence.

 “Under Crooked Joe Biden, every state is now a border state.
 Every town is now a border town because Joe Biden has brought the carnage and chaos and killing from all over world and dumped it straight into our backyards,” Trump said in Grand Rapids, where he stood flanked by law enforcement officers in uniform before a line of flags.

-While violent crime is down, Trump and other Republicans have seized on several high-profile crimes alleged to have been committed by immigrants in the U.S. illegally to attack Biden as border crossings have hit record highs.
-Polls suggest Trump has an advantage over Biden on issues as many prospective voters say they're concerned about the impact of the crossings.
+While violent crime is down, Trump and other Republicans have attacked Biden by seizing on several high-profile crimes alleged to have been committed by immigrants in the U.S. illegally as border crossings have hit record highs.
+Polls suggest Trump has an advantage over Biden on the issue as many prospective voters say they're concerned about the impact of the crossings.

 He also claimed that migrants would cost the country trillions of dollars in public benefits and cause Social Security and Medicare to “buckle and collapse.”